mra2309/MicroRestapiNodesql/README.md

 # MicroRestapiNodesql
-micro rest api base build using nodejs and mysql database
+micro rest api base build using nodejs expresjs and mysql database

 # table
 CREATE TABLE IF NOT EXISTS `person` (